Visualizations

 The addresses of the three bitmaps are helpfully identified by the load instructions at the top of the file.
 Select the line at address $100A, then Actions > Create/Edit Visualization Set.
 In the window that opens, click New Visualization.

 We're going to ignore most of what's going on and just focus on the list of parameters at the bottom.
 The file offset indicates where in the file the bitmap starts; note this is an offset, not an address (that way, if you change the address, your visualizations don't break).
 This is followed by the bitmap's width in bytes, and the bitmap's height.
 Because we have 8 pixels per byte, we're currently showing an 8x1 image.
-We'll come back to row stride.
+(We'll come back to look at row stride in a bit.)

 We happen to know (by playing the game and/or reading the fictitious drawing code) that the image is 8x8, so change the value in the Height field to 8.
 As soon as you do, the preview window shows a big blue 'X'.
 (The 'X' is 7x7; the last row/column of pixels are transparent so adjacent images don't bump into each other.)